-\begin{proof} For a similar result we refer to \cite{Os}.
-The proof of this surprising fact is, like the proof of the existence of infinitely large numbers, just an immediate consequence of the saturation principle for non-standard models: Concerning the existence of $\IF$, for every element $u\in\IH$ let $A_u$ denote the set of *-finite-dimensional unitary subspaces $F$ of ${^*\IH}$ such that $u\in F$.
-Since for every finite collection $u_1,\ldots,u_n\in\IH$ there exists a finite-dimensional unitary subspace containing $u_i$, $i=1,\ldots,n$, by saturation it follows that there must exist a *-finite-dimensional unitary subspace, denoted by $\IF$, in the common intersection of all $A_u$, $u\in\IH$.
-For the extension of the complete unitary basis, we again employ the saturation principle: Since every finite collection $e_1,\ldots,e_n$ of basis vectors can be extended to a unitary basis $(\tilde{e}_i)_{i=1}^{\dim\IF}$ of $\IF$ by the transfer principle, it follows from saturation that there exists a unitary basis $(\tilde{e}_i)_{i=1}^{\dim\IF}$ of $\IF$ with $\tilde{e}_i=e_i$ for all $n\in\IN$.\end{proof}
+\begin{proof} For a similar result we refer to (\cite{Os}, proposition 2.1).
+The proof of this surprising fact is, like the proof of the existence of infinitely large numbers, just an immediate consequence of the saturation principle for non-standard models: Concerning the existence of $\IF$, for every element $u\in\IH$ let $A_u$ denote the set of *-finite-dimensional complex subspaces $F$ of ${^*\IH}$ such that $u\in F$.
+Since for every finite collection $u_1,\ldots,u_n\in\IH$ there exists a finite-dimensional complex subspace containing $u_i$, $i=1,\ldots,n$, by saturation it follows that there must exist a *-finite-dimensional complex subspace, denoted by $\IF$, in the common intersection of all $A_u$, $u\in\IH$.
+For the extension of the complete unitary basis, we again employ the saturation principle: Since every finite collection $e_1,\ldots,e_n$ of basis vectors can be extended to a unitary basis $(\tilde{e}_i)_{i=1}^{\dim\IF}$ of $\IF$ by the transfer principle, it follows from saturation that there exists a unitary basis $(\tilde{e}_i)_{i=1}^{\dim\IF}$ of $\IF$ with $\tilde{e}_i=e_i$ for all $i\in\IN$.\end{proof}

 For the rest of this exposition let us fix a complete unitary basis for the symplectic Hilbert space $\IH$ which we assume to be extended to a unitary basis of $\IF$, denoted by $(e_i)_{i=1}^{\dim\IF}$.
-In particular, note that every $v\in\IF$ can be written as a *-finite sum, Note that the *-extensions on $^*\IH$ of the symplectic form, the inner product and the complex structure on $\IH$ restrict to a symplectic form, inner product and complex structure on $\IF$ which extend the corresponding structures on $\IH\subset\IF$.
-Furthermore, by transfer, the square of Euclidean norm $\|\cdot\|_{\IF}$ on the *-finite-dimensional space $\IF$ is given by the *-finite sum $\sum_{i=1}^{\dim\IF}\<v,e_i\>^2$. \\
+In particular, note that every $v\in\IF$ can be written as a *-finite sum, \\

 Recall from proposition \ref{infinitesimal} that every limited *-real number $r\in{^*\IR}$ is near-standard in the sense that there exists a standard real number $s\in\IR$ with $r\approx s$, called the standard part ${^{\circ}}r:=s$ of $r$.
 Replacing the inclusion $\IR\subset{^*\IR}$ of standard elements in a non-standard set by the inclusion $\IH\subset\IF$, we are lead to the following